 - HTE 3 4

 Previous HGNC Symbols for ACOT8 Gene

 Previous GeneCards Identifiers for ACOT8 Gene

 The protein encoded by this gene is a peroxisomal thioesterase that appears to be involved more in the oxidation of fatty acids rather than in their formation.
 The encoded protein can bind to the human immunodeficiency virus-1 protein Nef, and mediate Nef-induced down-regulation of CD4 in T-cells. [provided by RefSeq, Oct 2010]

 GeneCards Summary for ACOT8 Gene

 ACOT8 (Acyl-CoA Thioesterase 8) is a Protein Coding gene.
 Diseases associated with ACOT8 include Von Economo's Disease.
-Among its related pathways are Peroxisome and Fatty Acyl-CoA Biosynthesis.
+Among its related pathways are Metabolism and Synthesis of bile acids and bile salts.
 GO annotations related to this gene include receptor binding and palmitoyl-CoA hydrolase activity.

 UniProtKB/Swiss-Prot for ACOT8 Gene